 Power isn’t essential, but it can be important.
 You need water, you need fuel, you need to be able to boil water, etc.

-You can also use smaller backup generators that can be powered in different ways.
+You can also use smaller backup generators that can be powered differently.
 We’ve used multiple options over the years.
-In the past we’ve had one generator to keep our freezers running, one to keep the heater going, etc.
+In the past, we’ve had one generator to keep our freezers running, one to keep the heater going, one to power electricity to the barn, etc.

-Do what will work best for you and your situation.
-But have a plan in place because it’s not best to just keep it running all day long (it’s also expensive and the ability to replenish your fuel supply may not be there.).
+Find out what will work best for you and your situation.
+But have a plan in place.
+It’s not very feasible to keep a generator running all day long.
+It’s expensive and the ability to replenish your fuel supply may not be available.

 #7 – Basic medical supplies and knowledge

 It’s good to have a basic understanding of first aid care.
 Learn what to do in case of an emergency until help can arrive.
 Learn how to start using medicinal herbs and the basics of medicinal herbs and their uses.
 Start slowly stocking your herbal medicine cabinet and even growing a medicinal herb garden.